 o File the original form with the court clerk.

 Court rules require you to do this at least three days before the conference.
 If you miss this deadline, bring the completed form to the Conference.
 Save copies for your own file.
-(The Plaintiff should have already filed and served this form along with the Complaint.
-If not, bring it with you to the conference.)
+(Note: if you were the person who started the divorce, you should have already filed out and submitted this form to the court with the original paperwork packet).

 2. Read the Case Management Information sheet that came in the mail with your Conference Notice.
 You can get another copy here.